17cupsofcoffee/tetra/docs/tutorial/02-adding-the-paddles.md

 ![Player 1 sprite](./images/player1.png)

-> [!INFO]
+> [!NOTE]
 > The naming of this folder isn't something that's enforced by Tetra - structure your projects however you'd like!

-To add this image to our game, we can use our first new type of the chapter: [`Texture`](https://docs.rs/tetra/0.7/tetra/graphics/struct.Texture.html).
+To add this image to our game, we can use our first new type of the chapter: [`Texture`](https://docs.rs/tetra/0.8/tetra/graphics/struct.Texture.html).
 This represents a piece of image data that has been loaded into graphics memory.

 Since we want our texture to stay loaded until the game closes, let's add it as a field in our `GameState` struct: